TOD-theses/paper-T-RACE/main.typ

 The experiments were performed on Ubuntu 22.04.04, using an AMD Ryzen 5 5500U CPU with 6 cores and 2 threads per core and an SN530 NVMe SSD.
 We used a 16 GB RAM with an additional 32 GB swap file.

-For the RPC requests, we do not use our own archive node, but rely on free services by @nodies_web3_nodate, which uses Erigon 2.59.3 @noauthor_erigon_2024 according to the `web3_clientVersion` RPC method.
+For the RPC requests, we did not use our own archive node, but relied on a free service by @nodies_web3_nodate, which uses Erigon 2.59.3 @noauthor_erigon_2024 according to the `web3_clientVersion` RPC method.
+In the evaluation, we also refer to the usage of a Reth instance for a few TOD checks.
+We use a public Reth 1.0.4 instance for this @paradigm_reth_nodate.
 We used a local cache to prevent repeating slow RPC requests @fuzzland_eth_2024.
 The cache was initially empty for experiments that measure the running time.
-In the evaluation, we refer to the usage of a Reth instance for a few TOD checks.
-We use a public Reth 1.0.4 instance for this @paradigm_reth_nodate.